SFTtech/openage/doc/nyan/api_reference/reference_ability.md

     long_description : TranslatedMarkupFile
 ```

-Assigns a game entity name and descriptions.
+Assigns the game entity a translatable name and descriptions.

 **name**
-The name of the game entity as a translatable string.
+Name of the game entity as a translatable string.

 **description**
-A description of the game entity as a translatable markup file.
+Description of the game entity as a translatable markup file.

 **long_description**
 A longer description of the game entity as a translatable markup file.